hivesolutions/scudum/doc/kernel.md

 For some of the files (eg: `large` and `basic`) it might be interesting to use the Ubuntu config files stored in `/boot/config-xxx-generic` as a reference in the construction of them.
 For that install Ubuntu in a VM and then use **Ukuu** to upgrade the kernel to desired version.

+An alternative way of building a base `.config` file from the Ubuntu distribution one is to download the `linux-modules-*.deb` file from the [https://kernel.ubuntu.com/~kernel-ppa/mainline/](https://kernel.ubuntu.com/~kernel-ppa/mainline/) repository and then extract the config file from it.

 It may also be interesting to "port" the blacklisted modules from the Ubuntu distribution at `/etc/modprobe.d/blacklist-*.conf`.

 For the Ubuntu configuration to work under Scudum environment these extra directives must be included: